arnold-c/reproducible-research/guideline.md

 There are many ways to get `git` running on your computer.
 Depending on your OS and the version you have, `git` may come pre-installed on your computer.
 However, it is a good idea to update it to the latest version, so I'd recommend you follow the steps below anyway.

-### Github/Bitbucket
+### Github

+\**This section will need to be updated after figuring out the PHO system*\*

 It is not essential, but one of the best things about `git` is that online repositories create an easier way to sync your work between computers and colleagues, avoiding much of the mess caused when this work happens simultaneously/(insert file sharing system of choice) isn't syncing properly.

+With Github now offering [unlimited free private repositories](https://github.com/pricing), I would recommend that you set up an account with Github.
+It's very easy to register.
+Just click the link above and select the package you'd like.

+If you have an academic email address, consider making this your primary email address on the account, as it gives you a **PRO** account unlimited collaborators on private repositories, unlike the standard account that limits it to 3 collaborators.

+Be sure to choose a user name that is easy to remember, and easy to find.
+I would suggest just using your name.

+Now you have a Github account set up, this is your *remote*.
+If you work on a project with collaborators, this can be shared with them.
+That way, collaborators can work on their own versions of the code on their *local* machine (computer), and when it's ready for other people to use/help write, you can `push` it to the *remote* where other people can access it.
+Don't worry if you don't know what `push` is - we'll cover that once we've got `git` installed.

 ### Windows